kensanata/just-halberds/Halberts.md

 Your character begins at age 16.
 Now you choose a first career.
 The choices are Warrior, Mage, or Rapscallion.
 The process is always the
-same: entrance exam, learn talents, twist of fate, grow older by four years.
-And then you have to decide if your character will do the same for another four years, or if you use one year to change careers, or if your character is ready for a life of adventure.
+same: make an admission test if you enter a new career, get an automatic talent if you are admitted, learn talents, possibly suffer a twist of fate, grow older by four years.
+And then you have to decide if your character continues in the same career for another four years, with no admission test and no automatic skill; or if you use one year to change careers, risking a new admission test, but also getting a new automatic skill; or if your character is ready for a life of adventure.

 Depending on the career, certain attributes are advantageous.
 Warriors need Strength or Endurance, Mages need Intelligence or Education, and